Jhjones424/webpack-babel-practice/README.md

     };

-5) create a folder for your server and create an index.js file for your express routes
+5) create a folder for your server and create an index.js file for your express routes.
+Create your express routes including express.static to serve your index.html file.
+Refer to the index.js file in the server folder if needed.

 6) create your index.html and include a script that links to your bundle.js (or whatever file name you decided on) This file should be created automatically by webpack once you've run "npm run build" (This is a script we will write ourselves in step 7).
 If you copied the code from step 4 exactly it should show up in a new folder called "dist"

 7) Create these scripts in package.json:
+*nodemon will automatically look for an index.js file at the location given*

      - "build": "npx webpack -w"
      - "start": "nodemon server"